Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • age and anthropometric indicators;

-• human states - rest (preload), after physical exertion, psycho-emotional background;
+• human condition – rest (preload), after physical activity, psycho-emotional background;

-• the frequency of myocardial contractions and its qualitative characteristics - stroke or systolic blood volume (CBC), entering the left ventricle into the aorta, and from the right ventricle into the pulmonary artery, during their contraction;
+• the frequency of myocardial contractions and its qualitative characteristics - stroke or systolic blood volume (SVV) flowing from the left ventricle into the aorta, and from the right ventricle into the pulmonary artery, during their contraction;

-• the value of "venous return" - the blood volume flowing into the right atrium from the superior and inferior vena cava, which collects blood from the whole body;
+• the value of “venous return” - the blood volume flowing into the right atrium from the superior and inferior vena cava, into which blood from the whole body collects;

 For your information.
-The VS parameter is also influenced by the specific indicators of the pumping (contractile) ability of the cardiac apparatus and the current state of the total resistance to the blood flow of the system of peripheral blood vessels of the general circulation.
+The BC parameter is also influenced by specific indicators of the pumping (contractile) ability of the cardiac apparatus and the current state of the general resistance to blood flow of the system of peripheral blood vessels of the general circulation.

 Reference values and standard assessment parameters

-The procedure can be done for free in a public clinic, performed by a private medical institution or laboratory, and even called a specialist with a portable device at home.
-The cost of the examination ranges from 700 to 6,500 rubles, and depends on the class of equipment.
+The procedure can be done free of charge in a public clinic, performed in a private medical institution or laboratory, and even by calling a specialist with a portable device to your home.
+The price of the examination ranges from 700 to 6,500 rubles, and depends on the class of equipment.

-There are other methods for determining the VS and SHS - according to Fick, thermodilution, left ventriculography, Starr's formula.
-Their implementation is invasive, therefore they are used in cardiac surgery.
-The description of their essence will be clear only to specialists, and for the layman we will clarify that they are intended to monitor the state of the cardiovascular system during operations, monitor the patient's condition in intensive care, but some are sometimes performed to make an accurate diagnosis.
+There are other methods for determining VS and SWS - according to Fick, thermodilution, left ventriculography, Starr's formula.
+Their implementation is invasive, so they are used in cardiac surgery.
+A description of their essence will be understandable only to specialists, but for the average person we will clarify that they are intended to monitor the state of the cardiovascular system during operations, monitor the condition of a patient in intensive care, but some are sometimes performed to make an accurate diagnosis.

-Whatever methods of measuring VV are used, its reference values in a healthy adult who is in physical rest and psychoemotional balance are fixed in the range from 4 to 6 L / min, while in one contraction from the left ventricle into the aorta, from 60 to 100 ml of blood.
-Such indicators are considered optimal, provided that the heart was beating at a rate of 60-90 beats / min, the upper pressure was in the range from 105 to 155, and the lower pressure was from 55 to 95 mm Hg.
+Whatever methods of measuring VS are used, its reference values in a healthy adult who is in physical rest and psycho-emotional balance are fixed in the range from 4 to 6 l/min, while in one contraction from the left ventricle into the aorta 60 to 100 are pushed ml of blood.
+Such indicators are considered optimal provided that the heart beats at a speed of 60-90 beats/min, the upper pressure was in the range from 105 to 155, and the lower pressure was from 55 to 95 mm Hg.
 Art.

 On a note.
-Unfortunately, echocardiography is not always enough to clarify the cardiological diagnosis.
-In addition to it, the doctor may prescribe CT imaging, PhonoKG, EFI, CT coronary angiography, radionuclide diagnostics.
+Unfortunately, echocardiography is not always enough to clarify a cardiac diagnosis.
+In addition to it, the doctor may prescribe CT tomography, PhonoCG, EPI, CT coronary angiography, and radionuclide diagnostics.

-A decrease in VS occurs due to a decrease in the speed and volume of the "venous outflow", as well as a violation of the contractility of the myocardium.
+A decrease in VS occurs due to a decrease in the speed and volume of “venous outflow”, as well as a violation of myocardial contractility.

-The causes of small cardiac output syndrome include:
+The causes of low cardiac output syndrome include:

 • Diseases or conditions caused by cardiac origin or complications after cardiac surgery: